cc-tweaked/tweaked.cc/README.md

 ## Contents
  - `cors-proxy/`: This is a lightweight CORS proxy which runs in a CloudFlare worker.
-HTTP requests made from copy-cat (and thus the tweaked.cc emulator) go through this proxy.
+HTTP requests made from the tweaked.cc emulator go through this proxy.

    It only accepts requests from the CC:T and copy-cat websites, to avoid abuse by other websites.